hanifhaniff/lma1b/src/lib/FILE_MANAGEMENT_SETUP.md

 The file sharing system allows users to generate shareable links:

 1. Users can generate unique shareable links for their files
-2. Shareable links expire after 7 days by default
+2. Shareable links can have different expiration durations:
+   - 1 hour
+   - 24 hours
+   - 3 days
+   - 7 days (default)
+   - 30 days
+   - Unlimited (no expiration)
 3. Password-protected files maintain their protection when shared
 4. The system tracks all shared links in the database